zenml-io/zenml/docs/book/developer-guide/post-execution-workflow.md

 # if one output, use the `.output` property instead
 output = step.output

-# will get you the value from the original materializer used in the pipeline
+# will read the value into memory
 output.read()
 ```